What Are The Different Types Of Pickleball Shots?

 The lob return involves hitting the ball high and deep, aiming to make it difficult for your opponent to attack.
 The lob shot creates an arc that sends the ball over your opponent’s heads and forces them to retreat towards the back of the court.
 The lob return is a defensive shot that can buy you time to recover from a challenging serve and regain a strategic position on the court.

-You may also like: Pickleball Accessories Amazon
+You may also like: Average Age Of Pickleball Players

 Dinking Shots